operator-framework/operator-sdk/doc/user-guide.md

 return reconcile.Result{Requeue: true}, nil
 ```

-You can set the `Resulte.RequeueAfter` to requeue the `Request` after a grace period as well:
+You can set the `Result.RequeueAfter` to requeue the `Request` after a grace period as well:
 ```Go
 import "time"